dipdowel/flipper-fire-rng/README.md

 8. Once you see a blank screen, start flicking your lighter at a short distance from the Flipper, so that sparks and flame would be visible to the IR sensor.
 	- **NB:** Don't burn your Flipper!
 	- **NB:** Don't set anything around your on fire!
-	- **NB:** Be very carefulg!
+	- **NB:** Be very careful!
 9. Flipper will record the infrared radiation as random digital data.
-10. You have 16 seconds to generate random data with the lighter
+10. You have 16 seconds to generate random data with the lighter.
-11. Once the time runs out, the script cleans up the data and saves it to a file in the current working directory
+11. Once the time runs out, the script cleans up the data and saves it to a file in the current working directory.